Visit Regional Australia | Bushfire Affected Communities

 Note: Please ensure you’re following the latest Government advice, download the COVID-Safe app, practice good hygiene and do not travel to these areas if you feel unwell at any point.

 The Blue Mountains have always been an amazing spot for Sydney-siders to visit, being so close to the city.
 However, the area was heavily hit during the summer fires, with around 80% of the world heritage area being affected in some way.

-Autumn is the perfect time to visit the mountains, now that the summer heat has lost its edge.
+Depending on what you’re after, the perfect camping weather or snow, autumn and winter is the perfect time to visit the mountains.
 It’s always worth visiting Katoomba, but here are some other ideas: